Boston Bruins: Original Six era (1942–1967)

-The NHL had by 1942 been reduced to the six teams that would be called the "Original Six", and in 1944, Bruin Herb Cain set the then-NHL record for points in a season with 82.
-But the Bruins did not make the playoffs that season.
+The NHL had by 1942 been reduced, for the next 25 years, to the six teams that would come to be called the "Original Six".

+In 1944, Bruins' Herb Cain set the then-NHL record for points in a season with 82.

-The stars returned for the 1945–46 season, and Clapper led the team back to the Stanley Cup Finals as player-coach.
+The stars returned from World War II for the 1945–46 season, and Clapper led the team back to the Stanley Cup Final as player-coach.
 He retired as a player after the next season, becoming the first player to play twenty NHL seasons.
-Brimsek proved to be not as good as he was before the war, and after 1946 the Bruins lost in the first playoff round three straight years.
-After Brimsek was traded to the Blackhawks, the only remaining quality young player was forward Johnny Peirson.
+Clapper retired as a player in 1947 then retired as coach in 1949.
+His retirement as coach came at the same time as goalie Frank Brimsek requesting a trade, to which he was granted one on September 8, 1949.